fmhy/edit/docs/privacy.md

 # ► VPN

 * **Note** - Outside of WARP it's generally best to use a paid VPN, especially if you have privacy or speed in mind.
 Free VPNs are mostly useful for things like unblocking websites.
+Remember to [bind](https://wispydocs.pages.dev/vpn-binding/) your [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_vpn) to your client to avoid ISP letters.

 ***